- Facts to Know

 A bowel preparation is often required before many of these tests, especially a colonoscopy.
 This involves cleaning out your bowel the night before the test with a laxative solution.
 It is important that the bowel be clean so the physician performing the colonoscopy gets the best look at your colon.
 Since some preparations can affect your blood level for certain electrolytes, your health care professional will tell you which preparation to use for your procedure.

-Complete blood count (CBC) and blood chemistry.
-The CBC determines whether you are anemic because many people with colorectal cancer become anemic due to prolonged bleeding from the tumor.
+- Complete blood count (CBC) and blood chemistry.
+The CBC determines whether you are anemic; some with colorectal cancer become anemic due to prolonged bleeding from the tumor.

 Colorectal Cancer Stages